 All properties in the province were reassessed in 2017.
 The updated 2017 assessed values were determined based on sales of similar properties as of the provincially legislated base date January 1, 2015.
 Your 2017 assessed value will remain in place until the next provincially legislated reassessment in 2021, pending any changes to the property.
 In 2021, the reassessment of your property will reflect an updated assessed value as of the base date January 1, 2019.

 View our informative short video Understanding Residential Property Assessment to learn more about the factors used to determine your residential property's assessed value.

 The City of Saskatoon is committed to placing fair, accurate and equitable values on all property types in the city.

 Frequently Asked Questions about Property Assessment

 The Province of Saskatchewan requires the City of Saskatoon (City) to conduct a reassessment of all property classes or types every four years.
-The purpose of a property reassessment is to recalculate the property’s value so that it reflects an updated and more current market value assessment.
+The purpose of a property reassessment is to recalculate the property’s value so that it reflects an updated and more current valuation.

-In 2017, all property types will have their values reassessed and updated to reflect the assessed value of the property as of January 1, 2015.
-This date is referred to as the valuation date.
-The 2017 reassessment of your property will now reflect its market value assessment using a base date as of January 1, 2015, and this assessed value will be in place from 2017 to 2020.
-2017 is the sixth reassessment under this schedule.
+In 2017, all property types had their values reassessed and updated to reflect the assessed value of the property as of January 1, 2015.
+This date is referred to as the base valuation date.
+Your property's 2017 assessed value will stay in place from 2017 to 2020.
+The next province-wide reassessment of all property types will be in 2021.
+At that time, the reassessment of your property will reflect an assessed value as of the next base valuation date, January 1, 2019.

 How is reassessment connected to what I pay in property taxes?

-The updated assessed market value will be used to determine property taxes.
 Assessment of all properties is a way of equitably distributing the tax load.
 Property taxes are based on your property’s assessed value, and owners of properties with similar values pay similar taxes.
-Your property’s assessed value is used to distribute the funds the City and school boards require to operate.
+Your property’s assessed value is used to distribute the funds the City, Library and School Boards require to operate.